 FPC is a thin insulating polymer film that conductive circuit patterns are printed on and typically it’s supplied with a thin polymer coating to protect the circuit.

-The material and the structure grant the FPC flexibility, which allow it to be the connection of different components in different layers.
+The material and the structure grant the FPC flexibility, which allow it to be the connection of different components in different layers within a compact space.

 Now it’s one of the most crucial interconnection technologies in use for the manufacture of many most advanced electronic products such as the mobile phones mentioned, tablets, desktop computers, notebooks and so on.